 Eddie: Well, I would have to state the obvious, in saying that we’re lucky to be able to share this amazing experience and we’ve already created memories that we’ll have for a lifetime.
 We’ve travelled a fair bit already around the country and had the most incredible experiences.
-It also means that when we’re having more challenging days, we can help each other through it (thankfully those are few and far between).
-We actually got married in 2020 amid all of the pandemic madness, which meant that when we applied to the internship, we were allowed to live in the same accommodation.
-This is only permitted if you are a married couple, and that would be something to bear in mind if you are thinking of coming here as a couple.
-We are lucky that we both share a love of travel and after visiting several places as solo travellers before we met, it’s good to have a travel buddy, especially when that person is your wife!
+It also means that when we’re having more challenging days, we can help each other through it.
+Thankfully those are few and far between.
+We actually got married in 2020 amid all of the pandemic madness.
+Which meant that when we applied to the internship, we were allowed to live in the same accommodation.
+This is only permitted if you are a married couple.
+That would be something to bear in mind if you are thinking of coming here as a couple.
+We are lucky that we both share a love of travel and after visiting several places.
+As solo travellers before we met, it’s good to have a travel buddy, especially when that person is your wife!

 Q: Are there any challenges you’ve faced?
 How did you overcome them?

 Shannon: I think that culture shock was the biggest thing for me.
 South Korea is very different from Ireland and the USA.
 The customs and etiquette are different in terms of how you interact with people.
 There is also a hefty language barrier.
 At the end of the day, we are in South Korea.
 We could not and should not expect everyone to speak English.
 To overcome this, I have been learning Korean with an online tutor once a week.
-I am getting more and more confident in speaking and reading Korean and the local convenience store worker and I have great chats in Korean each morning!
-If the people see that you want to make an effort to engage with their tradition and language, they are extremely warm and hospitable people.
+I am getting more and more confident in speaking and reading Korean.
+The local convenience store worker and I have great chats in Korean each morning!
+If the people see that you engage with their tradition and language, they are extremely warm and hospitable people.

 Q: What advice would you give someone wanting to start out teaching English abroad?